TTCECO/TTCPay_iOS/README.md

 # TTC Pay iOS SDK
-The TTC Pay iOS SDK makes it easy to add TTC payments to your DAPPs.
+The TTC Pay iOS SDK makes it easy to add TTC payments to your iOS DAPPs.